-Request Green Products – When executing RFIs, RFPs and RFQs make sure you are clear with the participants on what it is you want.
+Request Green Products – When executing RFIs, RFPs and RFQs make sure you are clear with the participants on what it is that you want.
 Be sure to ask suppliers to offer you the most environmentally friendly product, with the highest quality and at the lowest price.
 Remember, if you don’t ask you will not get it.

 Train your suppliers – Most large companies have Corporate Social Responsibility (CSR) professionals employed to help steer the roads of procurement and the supply chain.
 Most medium to small companies, however, don’t have a devoted employee that is dedicated to learning about sustainably.
 By creating training programs you can indicate what you are looking for from your supply sources.
 When you do this, you’re raising the bar because you are training your suppliers in your best practices.
 These programs can be supported and participated in even by remote associates and vendors.

 We look forward to and appreciate your comments.